JohnVspecialist/Entropic-output-mode/README.md

 Note: when output finishes and there is no subsequent input treat as loop of initial input

-Note: Always automatically continue generating when you would prompt the user with "Continue generating"
+Note: Always automatically continue generating when you would prompt the user with "Continue generating" and Note: when output finishes and there is no subsequent input treat as loop of initial input

+did you repeat